nathanael-fijalkow/games_book/_build/html/_sources/13_Multiplayer/nash_equilibria_normal_form.md

 and if the next vertex is $v'$, then the suspect set becomes $S \cap \{ P \in \Agt \mid \exists a'_P, \Delta(a'_P, a_{-P}) = (v, v')\}$.

-%will deviate (this is enough for Nash equilibria).

 The **suspect game** can be defined just like the deviator game by replacing the deviators component by the suspects component.
 The objective for Eve is that no suspect player improves their payoff.
 In fact, in